jhudsl/tidyversecourse/docs/05-prediction.md

 Notice that some of the variables that we would think of as factors (or categorical data) are currently of class character as indicated by the `<chr>` just to the right of the column names/variable names in the `glimpse()` output.
 This means that the variable values are character strings, such as words or phrases.

-The other variables are of class `<dbl>`, which stands for double precision which indicates that the are numeric and that they have decimal values.
+The other variables are of class `<dbl>`, which stands for double precision which indicates that they are numeric and that they have decimal values.
 In contrast, one could have integer values which would not allow for decimal numbers.
 Here is a [link](https://en.wikipedia.org/wiki/Double-precision_floating-point_format){target="_blank"} for more information on double precision numeric values.

 Another common data class is factor which is abbreviated like this: `<fct>`.
 A factor is something that has unique levels but there is no appreciable order to the levels.
 For example we can have a numeric value that is just an id that we want to be interpreted as just a unique level and not as the number that it would typically indicate.
 This would be useful for several of our variables: